 Shideler holds a Ph.D. in Agricultural, Environmental and Development Economics and an M.A. in Economics from the Ohio State University, an M.S. in Agricultural Economics from the Pennsylvania State University, and a B.S. in Community and Rural Development from Clemson University.

 Send Dave an email: email@example.com

-Julie Trivitt joins Heartland Forward from the University of Arkansas where she was a faculty member in both the Economics and Education Reform departments for the past 8 years.
-She has several academic publications on the economics of education and education finance.
-She has lived in the Heartland her entire life and is excited to join the team working to advance economic opportunities for the middle of the nation.
+Julie Trivitt joined Heartland Forward from the University of Arkansas where she was a faculty member in both the Economics and Education Reform Departments for the past eight years.
+She has published academic and policy research on a variety of human capital topics and the institutions and policies that promote health and education.
+She has lived in the heartland her entire life and is proud to be part of the team working to advance economic opportunities for everyone in the fly-over states.

-She has a PhD and MS in Economics from the University of Arkansas.
+She has a PhD and MA in Economics from the University of Arkansas.
 Her bachelor’s degree is also in Economics and was earned at Missouri State University.
-She aspires to be an herb gardener, a cruise director, and a librarian.
+When she grows-up she wants to be an herb gardener, a cruise director and a librarian.